Get started with Apryse WebViewer SDK in a Svelte Project

 28</div>

-In this code we are dynamically importing WebViewer to prevent it from being loaded server side.
-If you are not using server side rendering, you can import WebViewer as you normally would.
+In this code, you're dynamically importing WebViewer to prevent it from being loaded server side.
+If you're not using server side rendering, you can import WebViewer as you normally would.

 JavaScript